-Barclaycard CashForward offers a $100 cash rewards bonus if you spend $500 on purchases within the first 90 days of opening your new account.
+Barclaycard CashForward offers a $200 cash rewards bonus if you spend $1,000 on purchases within the first 90 days of opening your new account.
 This card earns an unlimited 1.5% cash rewards on every purchase.
 Plus, every time you redeem, you get a 5% cash rewards redemption bonus to use toward your next redemption.
-You can redeem your cash rewards for a deposit into your bank account, a statement credit, or gift cards.
+You can redeem your cash rewards for a deposit into a U.S. checking or savings account, a statement credit, or gift cards.
 Redemptions start at $50.
 The cash rewards do not expire as long as you keep your account open, active, and in good standing.
 There is no annual fee.

-Plus, there is a 0% intro APR for 15 months on balance transfers made within the first 45 days of account opening.
-After the introductory period, a variable APR applies, currently 15.24%, 20.24%, or 25.24% depending on your creditworthiness.
+There is a 0% intro APR for the first 15 months on purchases.
+Plus, there is a 0% intro APR for 15 months on balance transfers made within 45 days of account opening.
+After that, a variable APR applies, currently 15.74%, 20.74%, or 25.74% depending on your creditworthiness.